smartcontractkit/chainlink-testing-framework/charts/besu-prysm/README.md

     validators: 8
     # how many seconds should initContainers or beacon chain and validator wait for Geth to start
     gethInitTimeoutSeconds: 600
-    # array of adddresses that should be prefunded with ETH
-    preminedAddresses:
-      - "f39fd6e51aad88f6f4ce6ab8827279cfffb92266"
 storage:
   # storage class to use for persistent volume that will be used to share data betwen containers
   class: hostpath